tame12/minesweeper/README.md

 # minesweeper
 minesweeper on ascii display

-some parts are stil incomplete
+aditional featuers are still in progress